-ANNAPOLIS -- Governor Martin O’Malley this week made his first big push for the Maryland Offshore Wind Energy Act of 2013, which, if approved, would create the framework for the development of an offshore wind farm as close as 10 miles off the coast of Ocean City.
+ANNAPOLIS -- Governor Martin O’Malley this week made his first big push for the Maryland Offshore Wind Energy Act of 2013, which, if approved, would create the work for the development of an offshore wind farm as close as 10 miles off the coast of Ocean City.

 On Wednesday, O’Malley testified on behalf of this offshore wind energy bill in front of the Senate Finance Committee.
 In each of the last two General Assembly sessions, the governor’s offshore wind energy bill has passed the House before getting stalled in the Senate before the sessions expired.